Transform Your Space: 20 Best Air-Purifying Plants for You!

 Broad Lady Palms are a rare species of fan palms and are pretty pricey to buy entirely grown plants.
 However, they are easy to grow and are adaptable.

-These plants are exceptionally great when it comes to purifying the air.
-They work well against carbon dioxide, formaldehyde, xylene, and ammonia found in cleaning agents, detergents, varnishes, etc.
+These plants are exceptionally effective at purifying the air.
+They work well against carbon dioxide, formaldehyde, xylene, and ammonia found in cleaning agents, detergents, varnishes, etc.Â

-Sunlight: Broad lady palm likes full bright light but prefers filtered light.
+Sunlight: Broad lady palm likes full, bright light but prefers filtered light.
 The leaves will grow deep green if kept in the shade.
 However, the leaves may turn yellow in full direct light.

-Watering: You should water broad lady palm once a week.
+Watering:Â Broadleaf ladypalms should be watered once a week.
 The soil should not dry completely between waterings.
 They can tolerate dry periods, but prolonged dry soil can harm the entire plant.

 General Care: Broad lady palm can thrive in a wide range of temperatures from 25°F-100°F. They like moderate humidity, and occasional misting will help in dry weather.